giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

   - https://github.com/orgs/giantswarm/teams/team-firecracker
 ---

-# Using Persistent Volumes on AWS with Container Storage Interface (CSI)
+# Using persistent volumes with the EBS CSI driver on AWS

 The Container Storage Interface (CSI) has been promoted to general availability (GA) in Kubernetes v1.13 and is becoming the standard to replace the current Kubernetes `in-tree` storage plugin to handle volumes for different providers.